 Since 2007, House of Mercy Children’s Home Lagos, Nigeria (HOM) has been catering for the needs of disadvantaged boys and girls through its four-fold activities: organisation of informal classes, school sponsorship, mobile kitchen and cloth distribution.

-Videos of our Education Programme can be viewed on YouTube
+Videos of our Child Education Programme can be viewed on YouTube

 Videos of our Child Beggar Programme are also available on YouTube

 On September 8, 2016, House of Mercy Children’s Home, Lagos, Nigeria (HOM) marked International Literacy Day with the launch of a Children’s Library to foster the discovery and enjoyment of reading while raising awareness and advocating on behalf of children without access to education.
-A video of the Children’s Library is available on YouTube and in our Video Gallery.
+The video of the Children’s Library is available on our YouTube channel.

 Within the limits of available funds, HOM will continue to make education for disadvantaged and excluded children a top priority.